Storuman Forever - for everBjörn, Heidi and their goal - a fossil fuel-free future

 Former elite athletes Heidi Andersson and Björn Ferry have made a big impression upon the country through 2018’s TV documentary Storuman Forever.
 Now they are just as famous for their dedication to the environment as they are for representing their country in sport.
 Heidi has been crowned World Champion many times in the tough sport of arm wrestling while at the 2014 Winter Olympics, in Vancouver, Björn took the Biathlon gold medal.

 Both Björn and Heidi were born in Storuman and Heidi comes from the tiny hamlet of Ensamheten (Loneliness), just outside the town.
-Storuman remained their home as they pursued their competitive careers and the couple, who married in 2006, now have a son, Dante.
+Storuman remained their home as they pursued their competitive careers and the couple, who married in 2006, now have two sons Dante and Simon.
 Upon retiring from sport, they took up the fight for a fossil fuel-free society, vowing to lead by example and influence opinion makers.

 “It’s a great challenge, but no sacrifice,” says Heidi.